SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/05-Problem-06.md

 [/code-adapter]
 [task-description]
 # Description
-//TODO Change the task
-It is Friday night, and you are wondering which movie to watch.
+It is Friday night, and you are wondering what movie to watch.

 You decide to create a program, which chooses it for you.